 It also starves the country of strong and productive workers who are physically and mentally up to the challenges of a modern economy.

-A balanced diet containing all the essential amino acids is absolutely necessary to prevent the stuntedness of Kwashiorkor; simply an egg and a glass of milk a day would go a long way to providing sufficient protein; they are both rich in albumin.
+A balanced diet containing all the essential amino acids is absolutely necessary to prevent the stuntedness of Kwashiorkor; simply a couple eggs each week and a glass of milk a day would go a long way to providing sufficient protein; they are both rich in albumin.

 Free range eggs are probably more available to rural children, where the hens can roam unrestricted in cages or barns.